Two singers and their landscapes of hurt and healing

-There’s nothing specific, just clues scattered on the ground as though after an intimate disaster.
+There’s nothing specific, just clues scattered on the ground as though after the crash of a light aircraft carrying only two passengers.
 What is the shame she’s about to reveal?
 We only know that it is permanent, a “tattoo.”

 The sense of legendary events, devastation permanently locked in a mark we will never see, is expressed in a song format that in classical music is called “through-composed.”
-That is, rather than the usual circular form of A B C B D B, where the same music for each verse alternates with an unchanging chorus, the song proceeds from first note to last without the music ever repeating itself.
+That is, rather than the usual cyclic form where verses with their own distinct music alternate with an unchanging chorus, the song follows a developmental course, proceeding from first note to last without the music ever repeating itself.
 The story unfurls.
 It is magical and sombre.

 I do not find her “soothing” any more than I find a Beethoven symphony “soothing”.
 There’s so much going on behind her limpid vocal line, so much caustic sorrow and so much stubborn faith.
 She is the definition of minimalist style with maximum impact.
 Every note is a piece of the stained glass window, one color after another, each pane soldered in place.

-I hear the album “Diamond Life” with a special affection.
-It takes me right back to a very turbulent time… (and, this being me, I should narrow it down a little: the mid-1980’s).
-I was living in London, England, and in love, of course, and unhappy in love, of course, because I had not yet admitted how loneliness had crept into my core and become what I feared would be the color of my life.
+I hear the album “Diamond Life” with a most disorienting nostalgia.
+Its songs take me right back to a very turbulent time… (and, this being me, I should narrow it down a little: the mid-1980’s).
+I was living in London, England, and unhappily in love, because I had not yet admitted how loneliness had crept into my core and become what I feared would be the tenor of my life.